velquorin/velquorin.github.io/handbook/handbook/advanced/direct-configuration.md

 # Directly configuring the client by editing the configuration file
-You can directly configure Velquorin by editing the configuration `velquorin.config.json` file.
+You can directly configure Velquorin by editing the configuration `config.json` file.
-It is located in the root folder of your instance (often `.minecraft`).
+It is located in the `velquorin` folder, which is located in the root folder of your instance (often `.minecraft`).

 ## Base structure
 Generally, the config file follows this structure: